Rhyme for Reason

 In their zeal to forget the soul arts, they eventually forgot the history that went with it, including the nature of the stones they were given.
 Abandoned in obscurity, many Archstones ended up broken relics for rats to occasionally gnaw on.
 The Monumentals were likewise left to slowly die off as each exhausted their power of thought, until only one remained.
 Perhaps the Monumentals didn’t think that far ahead, or perhaps they simply expected humans to maintain some level of contact even after the ban.
 Regardless, they couldn’t wait around in obscurity forever, so perhaps it was prudent that the Nexus be rediscovered when it was; it may have even been intentional.
 But if so, any recruitment attempt failed.
 Instead, mankind rediscovered the soul arts and ended up unsealing the Old One.
 The only saving grace is that the Nexus remains operational, giving humanity a chance to overcome this Second Scourge.

-We sealed the Beast, prohibited soul knowledge, and connected the world via Keystones and Keymen, but time is long and humans are foolish, fickle creatures.
+We sealed the Beast, prohibited knowledge of the soul, and connected the world via Keystones and Keymen, but time is long and humans are foolish, fickle creatures.
 Many Keymen were lost and the Keystones completely forgotten.
 And then, he, Allant who didn’t know his place, awakened the Old Beast again.

 Even though the Keymen once entrusted the Keystones to lesser men’s leaders, they were eventually forgotten and occasionally gnawed on by rats.